Alishah634/SetupGitRepo/README.md

 - (TBD, scope creep issue ??? ) maybe more collaborative team related features can be added, however at the moment this script is meant to streamline git repo initialization

-## License
+## License and use of project code

-This project is licensed under the MIT License.
+This code must only be used and distributed with the persmission of the Author of this Repository.
+To contact the author email at: shah634@purdue.edu